Gonzaga beats Xavier 83-59 to reach first Final Four - News 12 Now

 UP NEXT

-Gonzaga faces the winner between South Carolina and Florida in the Final Four.
+Gonzaga faces the winner between South Carolina and Florida in the Final Four next Saturday.

 For more AP college basketball coverage: http://collegebasketball.ap.org and http://twitter.com/AP_Top25